psyc-rez/Olympia-s-Python-Programs-GSDSEF/README.md

 # Olympia-s-Python-Programs-GSDSEF
-All the programs I used when collecting and analyzing data for my project: The Role of Language Specificity in Sparking Controversy on Social Media
+All the programs I used when collecting data for my project: The Role of Language Specificity in Sparking Controversy on Social Media